JakeSteam/blog-programming/_drafts/2023-01-18-displaying-complex-content-inside-jekyll-tables.md

 ---
-title: How to display complex content (lists, code) inside a table in GitHub / Jekyll
+title: How to display complex content (lists, code, images) inside a table reliably in Markdown / GitHub / Jekyll
 author: Jake Lee
 layout: post
-image: /assets/images/2023/
+image: /assets/images/2023/tables-header.png
 tags:
     - Jekyll
     - GitHub
     - Markdown
 ---

-As anyone who writes in Markdown knows, it's a very concise and easy way to write content.
-However, more complex content like tables can be a little bit awkward, especially if the table includes multi-line content like a list!
+As anyone who writes in Markdown knows, it's a very concise and easy way to write almost all content.
+However, tables can be a little bit awkward, especially if it includes multi-line content like a list!
 Here's a quick comparison of techniques that can be used to solve this, and whether they work in plain Markdown, GitHub, and Jekyll blogs.

 ## Summary of results

-The table below shows a results summary, unfortunately there's no "one solution works everywhere" answer!
+The table below shows a results summary of which technique works where, unfortunately there's no "one solution works everywhere" answer!
 A one sentence summary would be:
 > Either tolerate a fully HTML table, or use `{::nomarkdown}` on Jekyll & HTML content on GitHub.

 | Technique | Markdown | GitHub | Jekyll |